-Geo-political headwinds are still evident within parts of the Islamic world: Qatar is still in dispute with Saudi Arabia, Bahrain and the United Arab Emirates; Saudi Arabia and the United Arab Emirates continue to be involved in the Yemen conflict; and Syria, Iraq, Libya and Iran - whether through conflict or sanctions - offer few or no business opportunities.
-However, prospects in new markets such as Turkey, Morocco, the ex USSR states, Africa and South-East Asia provide new challenges.
-Most of the company's core Islamic economies are performing well and the global Islamic finance industry is forecast to expand at near-double-digit rates over the next 5 years.
+Most of the company's core Islamic economies are performing well and the global Islamic finance industry is forecast to expand at single digit rates over the next 5 years.
 In our core regions the Islamic finance industry continues to take a larger slice of the overall finance industry.

-We have been recognized by the Islamic finance industry with three awards during the past year, picking up Islamic Business and Finance's "Best Islamic Fintech company" in both South-East Asia and the GCC for the second year running, and also awarded "Best Shari'a Compliant Commodity Broker 2018" at the Global Islamic Finance Awards in Sarajevo.
+We have been recognised by the Islamic finance industry with a further award during the reporting period, picking up "Best Sharia'a Compliant Commodity Broker 2020" at the Global Islamic Finance Awards ceremony in Pakistan.

-We have expanded the functionality of the award-winning Eiger Trading Platform ("ETP"), the first such platform amongst our peers and still acknowledged by our clients as the most efficient and user-friendly.
-We continue to automate our clients' processes wherever possible and offer "straight-through processing" ("STP") to a number of clients, enabling them to trade with no human intervention.
-The coming reporting period will see further developments and enhancements across the ETP to further ease the procedural burdens of our clients.
+The award winning Eiger Trading Platform (ETP), the first such platform amongst our peers and still acknowledged by our clients as the most efficient and user friendly, is still extending its functionality.
+We continue to automate our clients' processes and offer "straight through processing" ("STP") to a number of clients, enabling them to trade with no human intervention.
+The coming reporting period continues to see further developments and enhancements across the ETP to further ease the operational burdens of our clients.

-Although costs have increased, the corresponding growth in turnover has resulted in an improved net profit before tax for the year of \$622,021 compared to \$478,258 in the prior year.
-Turnover, overall costs, staff costs and net profit comprise the key performance indicators.
+The small decrease in turnover from \$8,123,728 to \$8,025,901 has resulted in a lower net profit before tax for the year of \$2,093,869 compared to \$2,201,558 in the prior year.
+The key performance indicators comprise turnover, overall costs, staff costs and net profit.